comtravo/comtravo.github.io/_posts/2021-07-15-pareto_selection.md

 </figure>
 </center>

-In this case, there is one Pareto optimal point which is `Train 4` and all others are Pareto ineffienct.
-Hence `Train 4` will be ranked highest.
+In this case, there is one Pareto optimal point which is `Train 2` and all others are Pareto ineffienct.
+Hence `Train 2` will be ranked highest.

 ## Our Algorithm

-The above two examples are simple examples where we are trying to minimize two objectives without any constraints.
+The above two examples are simple examples where we have either two objectives or one objective with one constraint.
 In reality, we have more objectives and many constraints depending on the request.
 Let’s take the below train request as an example.

 |Origin | Destination | Ticket type | Departure time | Stop overs |
 |--------|-------|---------|--------|-------|